gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 ![Pasted image 20230615160311](https://github.com/gustavoalito/BeCode/assets/133368766/942a69d0-a446-41b0-90d4-32ef0c1a19fd)

 Install LibreOffice, Gimp & Mullvad browser.
-For Mullvad, you can follow this link: https://www.youtube.com/watch?v=vrgFzihf2rY&t=605s
+For Mullvad, you can follow this link: https://www.youtube.com/watch?v=vrgFzihf2rY&t=605s => or simply search for it in the "Software Manager" and install it from there.
+It's way easier ;)